practicusai/docs/docs/tutorial/predict.md

 - You will find the AI model you built in the previous section of this tutorial.

 Cannot find model?
-It is probably because you are not using a central MLflow database yet, and you built the AI model using a different cloud node.
+It is probably because you are not using a central MLflow database yet, and you built the AI model using a different Cloud Worker.
 Please check the [using a central MLflow database](#optional-using-a-central-mlflow-database) section below to learn more.
-For now, please read insurance.csv using the same cloud node that you built the AI model with.
+For now, please read insurance.csv using the same Cloud Worker that you built the AI model with.

 ![](img/predict/mlflow-2.png)